alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 Unfortunately this app isn't available when you outside USA.

-But nevertheless you have several options:
+Nevertheless you have several options:

 1. go to USA and activate there
 2. install VPN on you phone, for example [TunnelBear VPN](https://play.google.com/store/apps/details?id=com.tunnelbear.android), clean cache on your phone and turn off location. (probably it won't work, because Google detects VPN connection).